-VO2 Max After 40: Why It Matters More Than Ever and How to Improve It
+VO2 Max After 40: Why It Matters and How to Improve It

-VO2 max declines about 10% per decade after age 30.
-By 60, most people have lost a third of their aerobic capacity.
-But here's what the research actually shows: 50–70% of that decline comes from inactivity, not biology.
-That means most of the loss is preventable, and much of it is reversible.
+VO2 max declines with age, and the rate accelerates over time.
+Cross-sectional data suggest a roughly 10% loss per decade in sedentary adults, though longitudinal studies show the decline speeds up after age 45 (Fleg et al., 2005).
+By 60, most sedentary people have lost a third of their aerobic capacity.
+But here's what the research shows: roughly half that decline comes from inactivity, not biology.
+When you compare master athletes to sedentary adults, the trained group declines at about 5.5% per decade versus 12% — meaning a large share of the loss is preventable and much of it is reversible (Rogers et al., 1990).

 If you're over 40 and wondering whether it's too late to improve your VO2 max, the short answer is no. The longer answer is that improving it now may be the single most important thing you can do for your health.